Circulating and aerating water in stormwater ponds provides two critical benefits

 As mentioned previously, most stormwater ponds are shallow basins that do not develop a large volume of low oxygen water in the bottom.
 Also, they are designed to exchange water with each passing storm.
-On the other hand, some stormwater ponds seem to have chronic problems with fish kills and need a circulation system.
+On the other hand, some stormwater ponds seem to have chronic problems with fish kills and would benefit from a circulation system.
 Stormwater ponds are prone to excessive weed and algae growth.
 If large masses of these plants are killed using aquatic herbicides, the resulting decay will remove oxygen from the water and may cause a fish kill.
 Aeration can help prevent such a fish kill.
 Finally, if your community has stocked the pond with grass carp or tilapia to control aquatic vegetation or other fish for recreational benefits, having a circulation system is good protection for that investment.
 Circulation systems may not be necessary unless your pond develops chronic problems with fish kills or noxious odors.
 It is important for the community to document fish kills so that they can be tracked for frequency and timing.
 This will help the community when deciding whether or not to invest in a circulation system.

 When is the best time to install a circulation system?